-Volvo S60 Recharge T8 hybrid costs, insurance, warranty & tax
+Volvo S60 Recharge T8 hybrid running costs & insurance

 The Volvo S60 Recharge T8 has been specifically designed to be cheap to run, and if you keep the battery topped up and undertake mostly short journeys, your regular fuel bills will be significantly less than if you were running a normal petrol or diesel-engined car.
-Company-car tax is reasonable, too, courtesy of those low CO2 emissions.
+While it's not currently available to order, the S60 did offer reasonable company-car tax rates, courtesy of those low CO2 emissions.
 Other costs are more commensurate with Volvo's status as a premium brand, though.

 Volvo S60 Recharge T8 hybrid insurance group